MicrosoftDX/VorlonJSWeb/documentation/installation.md

 If you want to run the server with SSL support proceed as follows:

- - Install Vorlonjs following the steps in Easy Setup
+ - 1.Install Vorlonjs following the steps in Easy Setup
- - Navigate to the installation folder
+ - 2.Navigate to the installation folder
- - Modify JSON file to activate SSL support
+ - 3.Modify JSON file to activate SSL support
- - In JSON file set to true
+ - 4.In JSON file set to true
- - If you want to replace our localhost certificate should only change the path of the files with the private key and certificate
+ - 5.If you want to replace our localhost certificate should only change the path of the files with the private key and certificate
- - Exit and save JSON file
+ - 6.Exit and save JSON file

         {
             "useSSLAzure: false,